 Taliban says will completely take over Afghanistan in 7 days, new ceasefire plan in the works: Report

+Taliban say will completely take over Afghanistan in 7 days, set eyes on Kabul as key cities fall

 The Taliban's statement came close on the heels of the group's fighters making rapid gains in conflict zones